MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/country-and-region-availability-for-audio-conferencing-and-calling-plans/country-and-region-availability-for-audio-conferencing-and-calling-plans.md

 After you look to see if one of the Skype for Business or Microsoft Teams services are available, you can see [Skype for Business and Microsoft Teams add-on licensing](../skype-for-business-and-microsoft-teams-add-on-licensing/skype-for-business-and-microsoft-teams-add-on-licensing.md) to help you buy licenses and assign them to your users.

 > [!NOTE]
 > There isn't a resource that contains a listing of all of the dial-in numbers for Audio Conferencing.
-If you are looking to see if there are dial-in phone numbers available in your area or country/region, use the **Skype for Business admin center** > **Voice** > **Phone Numbers**, click **Add** then **New Service Numbers**.
-Use the lists for **Country/Region**, **State/Region** and **City** to filter your search.> Also, if you are looking for toll free service numbers, select **Toll-Free** from the **State/Region** list.
+To find out if there are dial-in phone numbers available in your area or country/region, go to **Skype for Business admin center** > **Voice** > **Phone Numbers**, click **Add**, and then click **New Service Numbers**.
+Use the lists for **Country/Region**, **State/Region**, and **City** to filter your search.
+If you are looking for toll-free service numbers, select **Toll-Free** from the **State/Region** list.

 > [!NOTE]
-> If you need to get more telephone numbers than this, please [contact support for business products - Admin Help](https://support.office.com/article/32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b)
+> If you need to get more telephone numbers than this, please [contact support for business products - Admin Help](https://support.office.com/article/32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).

-## Want to learn a little bit more about these services?
+## Want to learn more about these services?

 ### Audio Conferencing

-Sometimes people in your organization will need to use a phone to call into a meeting.
-Skype for Business and Microsoft Teams includes the Audio Conferencing feature for just this situation!
-People can call into meetings using a phone instead of using the Skype for Business and Microsoft Teams app on a mobile device or PC.
+Sometimes people in your organization will need to use a phone to call in to a meeting.
+Skype for Business and Microsoft Teams include the Audio Conferencing feature for just this situation!
+People can call in to meetings using a phone instead of using the Skype for Business and Microsoft Teams apps on a mobile device or PC.
 After you have decided you want Audio Conferencing for your organization, you need to buy 1 **Audio Conferencing** license for each person in your organization who is going to schedule/host an audio meeting.

 [Pricing for Audio Conferencing](https://products.office.com/en-us/skype-for-business/audio-conferencing#Requirements)